stevedonovan/gentle-intro/filesystem.md

 It's tempting, but you are throwing away a possible error here; this loop will silently stop whenever an error occurs.
 In particular, it will stop at the first place where Rust can't convert a line to UTF-8.
-Ok for 'casual' code, bad for production code!
+Fine for 'casual' code, bad for production code!

 ## Writing To Files